-We are interested in cases where grounds and grounded are physically located, where physical location includes (at least) spatiotemporal location and, perhaps, non-spatiotemporal physical locations (which may potentially arise in non-spatiotemporal theories of quantum gravity).
+We are interested in cases where grounds and grounded are located.
 We thus focus on principles like (iii) which are constraints on located entities.
 We take it that there will be those who find (ii) to be plausible, or at least, well worth exploring, but for now we set such principles aside.
+We also focus on cases in which grounds and grounded are physically located, where physical location includes (at least) spatiotemporal location and, perhaps, non-spatiotemporal physical locations (which may potentially arise in non-spatiotemporal theories of quantum gravity).
+To make this clear, we thus reformulate (iii) under this restriction:

+(iii)* If x/y and x and y are physically located then their physical locations are R-related.
 Does focusing on physically located entities reduce the import of what we have to say?
 We don’t believe so.
 Grounding relations between physically located entities are an important class of grounding relations.
 It is plausible that such grounding relations include a large proportion of the grounding relations between physical entities, construed broadly to include material objects, instantiated properties, fields (including, potentially, both matter and metric fields) and events.
 A great deal of what we might call ‘physical grounding’, which captures grounding relations between physical entities, is thus subsumed under the broad category of grounding relations that we consider.
 These grounding relations are important, as they are likely to play a significant role in our best scientific theories, and are likely to contribute to our understanding of the physical universe that we inhabit.
 Moreover, it is plausible that grounding between such entities will bear some interesting connection to location.
 So, if one is interested in harmony principles for grounding, as we are, then grounding between physically located entities is a natural place to start.

 We recognise that grounding is often used in a broader sense to include relations between facts.
 If facts are just constituted by physical entities, then our approach extends to grounding relations between such facts as well.
 If, however, facts are understood to include true propositions, or abstract objects in general (objects that are not physically located), then our approach does not include all facts.
 Our approach to grounding does not, therefore, extend to grounding between logical facts (see, e.g., Correia (2013) for discussion) and may not extend to normative facts either (see e.g., Väyrynen and Kirchin (2013)), if these are constituted by physical facts.
 Some cases of truthmaking are also not covered by what we say here, insofar as truthmaking is sometimes a relation between physical entities and abstract objects (namely, propositions, see e.g., Schaffer (2016)), which arguably lack any physical location.
-Both pure and impure set membership are also not covered, assuming that sets (even impure ones) are abstract objects.
+Both pure and impure set membership are also not covered, assuming that sets (even impure ones) are abstract objects and assuming, as seems plausible, that abstract objects lack physical locations.